arthurandreev/Ui.Selenium.TestProject/README.md

 - Have one specflow feature with at least 2 scenarios - WIP

 ## Possible Extensions:
-- Extend the project to allow for cross browser testing
+- Extend the project to allow for cross browser testing - TODO
-- Host the project on a cloud hosting platform to enable automated nightly testing in CI/CD pipeline
+- Host the project on a cloud hosting platform to enable automated nightly testing in CI/CD pipeline - TODO
-- Extend the project to integrate Selenium Grid into the project to allow parallel running of tests on Azure servers
+- Extend the project to integrate Selenium Grid into the project to allow parallel running of tests on Azure servers - TODO

 ## Some of the resources that helped complete this project:
 - https://www.selenium.dev/selenium/docs/api/dotnet/index.html